 The condition of your jawbone and the type of dental implants being placed determine what steps your implant surgery will entail.

 After your dental implants are in place, the jawbone begins to integrate with their surfaces.
-This integration process is referred to as Osseointegration.
-The Osseointegration process can take several months.
+This integration process is referred to as osseointegration.
+The osseointegration process can take several months.

-Once the Osseointegration process is complete, your surgeon can remove the healing abutment and attach the permanent abutment to the implant.
+Once the osseointegration process is complete, your surgeon can remove the healing abutment and attach the permanent abutment to the implant.
 If a healing abutment was not used, an additional surgery is necessary; however, it is minor and only requires local anesthesia.
-During this procedure, the gum above the implant is opened, the abutment is attached to the top of the implant and the gum is closed around, but not over the abutment.
+During this procedure, the gum above the implant is opened, the abutment is attached to the top of the implant, and the gum is closed around, but not over, the abutment.
 The permanent crown encases the abutment, and they are attached to one another using an extremely strong cement.

-Dental Implant Costs & Options
+Dental Implant Costs and Options

 In our video, Dr. Ward goes into detail over what to expect during your implant treatment, as well as the estimated costs of different procedures.
 If you have any further questions, do not hesitate to call our office.